Fifty Three Matrix Factorizations: A systematic approach: Matrix factorizations of invertible matrices

 \begin{theorem} The KAK decomposition of the (Riemannian) noncompact symmetric spaces $\gl{n, \mathbb{R}}/\ortho{n}$, $\gl{n, \mathbb{C}}/\un{n}$ and $\gl{n, \mathbb{H}}/\un{n, \mathbb{H}}$ are the real, complex and quaternionic SVD, respectively. \end{theorem}

 \begin{remark} An important relationship which will be used throughout the section is the equivalence of the (left) folding of the SVD to the eigenvalue decomposition.
-As we discuss in Section \ref{sec:folding}, the following well known left folding of the SVD becomes the symmetric (positive definite) eigenvalue decomposition.
+As we discuss in Section \ref{sec:folding}, the following well-known left folding of the SVD becomes the symmetric (positive definite) eigenvalue decomposition.

 The $\kak$ decomposition of $\Gl_\beta(n)$ always has the first factor $U\in\Un_\beta(n)=K_\sigma$, which obtains the left folding as follows. ($X=A^\dagger A$)

 The matrix $\Lambda^2$ in \eqref{eq:glsvdleftfoldingrelation} contains the eigenvalue-like information of the congruence diagonalization.
 In fact, the values of $\Lambda$ are sometimes named as a variant of the eigenvalues (which will appear in Section \ref{sec:F9}, \ref{sec:F10}), although the values themselves are nothing related to the usual eigenvalues.
 Being consistent with the names in \eqref{eq:svdfolding} and \eqref{eq:glsvdleftfoldingrelation}, we call some factorizations of $\Gl_\beta(n)$ as a variant of the SVD.
 (Equivalently, one can put the factor $\Un_\beta(n)$ on the right side of the $\kak$ decomposition and perform the right folding.) \end{remark}